 - Self-guided touring opportunities throughout the national parks, as well as the Gold Coast Hinterland Great Walk

-Not everyone will have the same interests when holidaying and if you are traveling with your family, it can be challenging to make sure everyone is happy.
-If you are familiar with the struggle of trying to find attractions that appeal to everyone, then the Gold Coast is the perfect destination for you.
+Not everyone will have the same interests when holidaying and if you’re traveling with your family, it can be challenging to make sure everyone’s happy.
+If you’re familiar with the struggle of trying to find attractions that appeal to everyone, then the Gold Coast is the perfect destination for you.
 The Gold Coast area has fantastic opportunities for all adventurers – from active children, to adults who are just looking to relax and take in the sights.
 The beauty of the Gold Coast is not restricted to the day time either; the region is well-know for its bustling and vibrant nightlife and if you are looking to explore some of Queensland’s best bars, clubs and restaurants, then the Gold Coast is perfect for you.

 If you spend a day on the Gold Coast, you can be rest assured that you will not be struggling to find things to do.
-The region is home to some of Australia’s premier theme parks and, despite what you may think, they are a fantastic attraction for tourists of all ages.
-Sea World, Dream World, Water World and Movie World are all on the Gold Coast and you can easily dedicate a day to experience the fun and entertainment of these parks.
+The region is home to some of Australia’s premier theme parks and, they’re a fantastic attraction for tourists of all ages.
+Sea World, Dream World, Water World and Movie World are all on the Gold Coast adventure list and you can easily dedicate a day to experience the fun and entertainment of any of these parks.

 Finally, you could end your day with some retail therapy at the Gold Coast’s foremost shopping precincts, including the famous Harbourtown Outlet Shopping Centre.
 The Gold Coast truly does have something for everyone.